 After that, Audrey and her mother lived in a boarding house owned by Dr. Walter Wilkins who eventually fell in love with Audrey.
 In February 1920, his wife, Julia Wilkins, was found lifeless and it turned out that Dr. Walter had done her in so that he would be able to marry Munson.
 Whether she had an affair with the doctor or was in any way involved with him is unknown.
 When questioned by the police, Audrey denied any romantic relationship with Wilkins, who was sent to the electric chair.

-In 1921, Munson appeared in a move Headless Moths, based on her life story.
-She received a $27,000 check which she claimed to be invalid and for which she filled a suit against the agent-producer, Allan Rock.
+In 1921, Munson appeared in a movie Headless Moths, based on her life story.
+She received a $27,000 check which she claimed to be invalid and for which she filed a suit against the agent-producer, Allan Rock.

 Things went downhill for Audrey.
 No more marriage proposals, no more job proposals, no income, living off the earnings by her mother who sold utensils door to door.
 In 1922, at the age of 31, she swallowed a solution of mercury in an attempt to end her own life.
 In 1931, Munson was committed to St. Lawrence State Hospital for the Insane in Ogdensburg where she remained for 65 years, until her end.